Goshko812/emailwiz/README.md

 The script will create a file, `~/dns_emailwiz` that will list our the records for your convenience, and also prints them at the end of the script.

+### Namecheap DNS records

+1. add TXT record - host should be `_dmarc` and the value should be the output at the end of the script

+2. add TXT record - host should be `mail._domainkey` and the value should be the output at the end of the script

+3. add TXT record - host should be `@` and the value should be the output at the end of the script

+4. On MAIL SETTINGS option select `Custom MX` add new MX Record with host @ and value should be the output at the end of the script

 ### Add a rDNS/PTR record as well!

 Set a reverse DNS or PTR record to avoid getting spammed.
 You can do this at